If you cannot find the answer to your question below, please e-mail email@example.com.

 What are design disciplines?

-For the purpose of this competition, design disciplines are architecture, landscape architecture, urban design, and historic preservation.
+For the purpose of this competition, design disciplines include architecture, landscape architecture, and urban design.
+Other design-related programs will be evaluated on a case by case basis.

 Our university’s graduate architecture and real estate programs are accredited by NAAB and AACSB, but our university’s graduate landscape architecture program is not accredited by LAAB.
 Does that disqualify our team?